smar10s/worldgen/README.md

 ### Usage:
 Browser GET arguments:
 - `seed`: Any initial seed string or number, or "earth" for Earth-like elevation.
-- `numberOfControlPoints`: Number of points to initially assign to sphere for random defaults.
+- `numberOfControlPoints`: Number of points to initially assign to sphere.
 Default: 256.
 - `detailLevel`: Number of times to sub-divide initial control points by.
 Higher creates more detail but performs exponential slower.
 Default: 4.
 - `seaLevel`: Sea level expressed between 0 and 1.
 Higher means more land.
 Default: 0.7.
 - `textureHeight`: threejs texture height in pixels.
 Higher is better, but browsers have limits.
 Default: 512.